NBCNews.com: Content

 Video is distributed via the MSN Video service.
-Additionally, the website provides stock quotes through MSN Money, weather forecasts through Weather.com, RSS feeds, podcasts, and netcasts of the network's broadcasts.
-Following the introduction of CNN's iReport concept, NBCNews.com also introduced a citizen journalism section titled “First Person”.
+Additionally, the website provides price quotes of companies' shares publicly listed through MSN Money, weather forecasts through Weather.com, RSS feeds, podcasts, and netcasts of the network's broadcasts.
+Following the introduction of CNN's iReport concept, NBCNews.com also introduced a citizen journalism section titled "First Person".
 The section allows viewers to upload video, photos and stories in response to suggested topics.

-In 2017, NBCNews.com introduced new verticals such as "Mach", which covers science and technology, and "Better", with health and life tips, along with a digital opinion section called "THINK."
+In 2017, NBCNews.com introduced new verticals such as "Mach", which covers science and technology, and "Better", with health and life tips, along with a digital opinion section called "THINK".

 Recognition

-As the former msnbc.com, the site won several journalism and online publishing awards, including the Society of Professional Journalists award for online investigative reporting, Online News Association's Online Journalism Award for General Excellence and Best Use of Multiple Media; National Press Club's Best Journalism Site; for its coverage of Hurricane Katrina, “Rising from Ruin”, and the Best in Business Award from the Society of American Business Editors and Writers and Best Use of Multiple Media.
+As the former msnbc.com, the site won several journalism and online publishing awards, including the Society of Professional Journalists award for online investigative reporting, Online News Association's Online Journalism Award for General Excellence and Best Use of Multiple Media; National Press Club's Best Journalism Site; for its coverage of Hurricane Katrina, "Rising from Ruin", and the Best in Business Award from the Society of American Business Editors and Writers and Best Use of Multiple Media.

-Alumni

-NBCNews.com has an array of former employees who went on to other leading positions in new media and journalism.
-Merrill Brown, the site's first editor-in-chief, was a senior vice president of RealNetworks before starting his own consultancy, MMB Media.
-Jonathan Dube, a former producer/reporter, left in 2005 to run the website of Canadian broadcaster CBC and is vice president of ABC News in charge of ABCNews.com.
-Mark Pawlosky, former MSNBC executive producer, went on to be editor in chief of MSN Money/CNBC.com.
-He is now editorial director for American City Business Journals.
-Jeannette Walls, who wrote the site's "Scoop" entertainment column for eight years, wrote the book The Glass Castle.
-Joan Connell, former Opinions editor, runs the website of The Nation magazine.
-Frank Barbieri, a former interactive producer and business development specialist, now runs the mobile media company Transpera.
-Dean Wright, former editor-in-chief, ran Reuters Digital from 2005 to 2008 and is Reuters' senior vice president for consumer services.
-Michael Silberman, longtime managing editor/East Coast, is general manager of digital media at New York magazine.